Shop Tory Burch's Big Fall Event for Up to 30% Off Designer Finds

-Shop Tory Burch's Big Fall Event for Up to 30% Off Designer Handbags, Clothes, Shoes and More
+Tory Burch Fall Sale: Last Chance to Save Up to 30% On Designer Handbags, Clothes, Shoes and More

-Now through Wednesday, October 12, fall-ready shoppers can save on Tory Burch bags, wallets, shoes, jewelry and more.
+Until midnight on Tuesday, October 11, fall-ready shoppers can save on Tory Burch bags, wallets, shoes, jewelry and more.
 If you like a larger tote bag, a smaller clutch, or anything in between you’ll have endless choices with this fall savings event.
 Tory Burch's Fall Event also provides an excellent opportunity to get an early start on your holiday gift shopping this year.
 From oversized sunglasses to leather Apple Watch bands, there are plenty of accessories on sale for everyone on your list.

 With all the fabulous sale options, it’s hard to know where to start.
 Stay warm in statement-making looks by shopping the discounted clothes offered through this event.
 The classic cardigans, traditional twill pants, and knitted pull-over sweaters are just a few of the apparel pieces you’ll want to add to your wardrobe.
 We’ve sorted through it all and rounded up our 15 favorite items from the Tory Burch Fall Event.

-Shop our top picks below, and then head to Tory Burch's site to check out the rest of the fashionable deals from the October sale.
+Shop our top picks below, and then head to Tory Burch's site to check out the rest of the fashionable deals from the October sale before it ends tonight.

 Inspired by American Sportswear, this trench coat puts a glossy twist on the classic design.
 It’s made from a relaxed fit and an adjustable cuff to easily pair with a variety of outfits.